arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/API Gateway.md

 - **Can be integrated with any HTTP endpoint in the backend or any AWS API**
 - Returns **429 Too Many Requests** error for throttling requests

-> We can use an API Gateway REST API to directly access a DynamoDB table by creating a proxy for the DynamoDB query API.
+> - We can use an API Gateway REST API to directly access a DynamoDB table by creating a proxy for the DynamoDB query API.
+> - API cache is not enabled for a method, it is enabled for a stage

 ## Endpoint Types
 -   **Edge-Optimized** (default)